 Now you know a few of the options for products to use to clean stains off the hull of your boat, but this leads to the question of HOW to clean the hull of your boat with an acid based cleaner like toilet bowl cleaner or EZ Off?

-How To Clean Your Boat Hull With Toilet Bowl Cleaner
+How To Clean Boat Hull With Toilet Bowl Cleaner

-It is important that you do not skip any steps.
+It is important that you do not skip any steps when you’re putting toilet bowl cleaner on a boat.
 If your boat really isn’t that dirty, maybe just a good all-purpose degreaser like simple green will do the trick.
 However, if you are reading this article, chances are your boat hull is beyond just basic cleaning.

 To help return your boat hull to a clean crisp color without stains and algae, we need to bring in the strong chemicals to make the job easier.
 Here is what you need to do…